+Previous audits valid assurance activity

-Previous audits Alternative sources of valid assurance Proven risk management activity
+Alternative sources of Proven risk management

 The assurance needs of the organisation are prioritised and collated into a plan of intended work.
-If nothing were to change the audits that are asterisked and in bold below would be the audits prioritised by Internal Audit for delivery within the year.
+If nothing were to change the audits that are in bold below would be the audits prioritised by Internal Audit for delivery within the year.
 The remainder are examples of other audits where the assurance assessment within the service area indicates a potential need for assurance, based on the factors given on page 12.
 This list is subject to change and will be adjusted throughout the year to balance the needs of service areas, the Committee's need for assurance, and the resources necessary to deliver each individual audit.
-It gives the Committee and service areas an understanding of where the Internal Audit service may focus its resources during 2023/24.
+It gives the Committee and service areas an understanding of where the Internal Audit service may focus its resources during 2024/25.